-Comprehensive Services Agreements and License Agreements were terminated as of June 28, 2019, and replaced with a License Agreement, a License Agreement with respect to the management system, a Service Agreement and a Framework Agreement for the purchase of teaching materials by the VIE's schools from the WFOE dated as of the same date.
-Under these 2019 agreements, the WFOE continues to (i) authorize these schools to use the Group's courseware and trademarks as well as the management systems developed by the WFOE, (ii) provide certain services, including services with respect to academic support, enrollment support, human resources support, financial management support, legal support, customer support, internet technology support and administrative support, to these schools, and (iii) sell the Group's teaching materials to these schools at agreed upon prices.
+Comprehensive Services Agreements and License Agreements were terminated as of June 28, 2019, and replaced with a License Agreement, a License Agreement with respect to the business management system, a Service Agreement and a Framework Agreement for the purchase of teaching materials by the VIE's schools from the WFOE dated as of the same date.
+Under these 2019 agreements, the WFOE continues to (i) authorize these schools to use the Group's courseware and trademarks as well as the business management system developed by the WFOE, (ii) provide certain services, including services with respect to academic support, branding, marketing and promotion support, customer service support and administrative support, to these schools, and (iii) sell the Group's teaching materials to these schools at agreed upon prices.
 Each of the schools is required to pay royalties and service fees to the WFOE for the licenses and services provided by the WFOE.
 The initial term of each of these agreements is five years, renewable for another five years automatically unless the parties terminate this agreement in writing.
 The schools are required to pay royalties to the WFOE, which may be adjusted at the WFOE's sole discretion.
 No material terms or conditions were changed or altered.
 Therefore, there was no impact to the Company's effective control over the VIE and the Company continued to consolidate the VIE.